 Irritable bowel syndrome (IBS) is a group of symptoms that affect the gastrointestinal (GI) tract.
-Alongside other symptoms, some people experience nausea, which can be due to indigestion, gastroesophageal reflux disease (GERD), or medication.
+Some people with IBS experience nausea, which may be due to indigestion, gastroesophageal reflux disease (GERD), or medication.

 According to the International Foundation for Gastrointestinal Disorders, around 4 out of 10 women and 3 out of 10 men with IBS report nausea.

 This article reviews whether IBS causes nausea, possible underlying reasons a person may feel nausea, other symptoms, and more.

 Several factors may cause nausea in people with IBS.
 We discuss this in further detail below.

 When it occurs, a person may feel nausea, among other symptoms.
 These symptoms usually occur shortly after meals.

 GERD occurs when stomach contents start to make their way back up the esophagus on a frequent basis, which can cause nausea.